Event Topology Classifiers at the Large Hadron Collider: Machine learning and event shape classifiers

-Most of the event topology studies in heavy-ion collisions have only been performed using MC simulations based on phenomenological models so far.
-As the studies are CPU-intensive, machine learning tools can be used for their estimation in heavy-ion collisions.
+In recent years, machine learning (ML) has emerged as a powerful tool for classifying and characterising events that complement the traditional event-shape classifiers.
+While this review focuses on event-shape observables, it is important to shed some thoughts on the usage of event shape classifiers in the ML/AI era.

+LHC analyses increasingly deploy data-trained event classifiers that learn event topology from low-level inputs (tracks, calorimeter cells, jet constituents).
+Theory-driven ML frameworks such as energy flow polynomials~\cite{Komiske:2017aww} and energy flow networks~\cite{Komiske:2018cqr}, explicitly encode infrared and collinear safety, providing a bridge between traditional event shapes and learned representations.
+At the experiment level, CMS demonstrated end-to-end event classification from detector images~\cite{Andrews:2018nwy}, and ATLAS has used sequence/graph models for event-topology identification~\cite{Jiang:2024vvn} and evaluated ML for real-time trigger decisions, typically benchmarking against global shape selections.
+In parallel, unsupervised/weakly-supervised anomaly detection (online and offline) learns deviations in event topology directly from data.
+Also, such ML studies are being attempted in preparatory studies for the forthcoming Electron–Ion Collider (EIC) experiment in the USA~\cite{Lee:2022kdn}.
+Attempts are also made to probe MPI using ML-based classifiers at the LHC~\cite{Ortiz:2020rwg,Ortiz:2021peu}.

+In addition, the event shape studies can also be extended to heavy-ion collisions with the help of ML-based algorithms.
 Machine learning tools such as boosted decision trees and deep neural network models are quite popular in the high-energy physics community due to their accuracy and robustness in regression and classification tasks.
 These models are usually trained with a simulated dataset obtained from phenomenological models that best describe the real-world data.
 The training dataset contains a set of input variables and the corresponding output variable, or the target.
-The machine is trained to capture the input-output correlations, hence, a careful consideration of the input variables can be made, which can help in training the model.
-For the estimation of transverse spherocity~\cite{Mallick:2021wop}, average charged-particle multiplicity ($\langle dN_{\rm ch}/d\eta\rangle$), average charged-particle multiplicity in the transverse region ($\langle N_{\rm ch}^{\rm TS}\rangle$), mean transverse momentum ($\langle p_{\rm T}\rangle$) are chosen as input observables.
+The machine is trained to capture the input-output correlations; hence, a careful consideration of the input variables can be made, which can help in training the model.
+A few phenomenological studies were attempted to estimate transverse spherocity in heavy-ion collisions using ML~\cite{Mallick:2021wop}.
+Charged-particle multiplicity and mean transverse momentum ($\langle p_{\rm T}\rangle$) are chosen as input observables.
+A follow-up study has been performed using different ML algorithms in Ref.~\cite{Basak:2025idd}, where the authors test different algorithms, models, and input parameters.
+Such studies can serve as a baseline for future developments aimed at full-scale applications in collider experiments focused on event shape observables.
+Advanced ML models could also be explored for further testing.